-A two-minute check-in sounds easy, but habits fail when friction is hidden.
+A 10-second check-in sounds easy, but habits fail when friction is hidden.
 The fix is to reduce setup choices and predefine your fallback behavior.

 Start with an if-then rule